fluttercommunity/plus_plugins/packages/android_alarm_manager_plus/README.md

 | :-----: |
 |   ✅    |

-## Additional requirements
+## Getting Started

+> [!IMPORTANT]
-You would also need a plugin to request [SCHEDULE_EXACT_ALARM](https://developer.android.com/reference/android/Manifest.permission#SCHEDULE_EXACT_ALARM) if your app targets Android 14 and newer.
+> You would also need a plugin to request [SCHEDULE_EXACT_ALARM](https://developer.android.com/reference/android/Manifest.permission#SCHEDULE_EXACT_ALARM) permission if your app targets Android 14 and newer.
-Google introduced SCHEDULE_EXACT_ALARM permission in [Android 12](https://developer.android.com/about/versions/12/behavior-changes-12#exact-alarm-permission).
+> Google introduced SCHEDULE_EXACT_ALARM permission in [Android 12](https://developer.android.com/about/versions/12/behavior-changes-12#exact-alarm-permission).
 In Android 13 it was granted by default.
-Since Android 14 this permission [is denied by default](https://developer.android.com/about/versions/14/changes/schedule-exact-alarms) and apps need to ask user to provide it.
+> Since Android 14 this permission [is denied by default](https://developer.android.com/about/versions/14/changes/schedule-exact-alarms) and apps need to ask user to provide it.
-`android_alarm_manager_plus` does not provide a way to work with this permission, so be sure to handle such logic yourself.
+> `android_alarm_manager_plus` does not provide a way to work with this permission, so be sure to handle such logic yourself.
-To do so you would need an additional plugin, like [`permission_handler`](https://pub.dev/packages/permission_handler).
+> To do so you would need an additional plugin, like [`permission_handler`](https://pub.dev/packages/permission_handler).

-## Getting Started

 After importing this plugin to your project as usual, add the following to your `AndroidManifest.xml` within the `<manifest></manifest>` tags: